-In decades gone by, when someone like Kenneth Anger made underground movies about what was then called the gay scene, the look of the finished product told its own story – badly lit, poor sound, on grainy Super 8 most likely, with amateurs who often didn’t get it quite right on the only take the director could afford (film costs money).
-Ladies and gentlemen, welcome to the fringe, the definition of the finished product announced, a shadowy world of the barely glimpsed (or glimpsable).
-The medium is the message.
+In decades gone by, when someone like Kenneth Anger made an underground movie about what was then called the gay scene, the look of the finished product told its own story – badly lit, poor sound, on grainy Super 8 most likely, with amateurs who often didn’t get it quite right on the only take the director could afford (film costs money).
+Welcome to the fringe, ladies and gentlemen, the look and texture of the finished product seemed to announce, a shadowy world of the barely glimpsed (or glimpsable).
+The medium was the message.

-As gay and trans life has moved out into the light of day, it seems appropriate – almost technically determined – that Rovinelli has no such limitations.
+As gay and trans life has moved out into the light of day, it is appropriate – almost technically determined – that Rovinelli’s film tracks that change.
 A digital camera, a laptop with Final Cut Pro, a handful of actors who can redo the scene countless times if necessary, that’s all you need to make a nice, bright, sharp film with clear sound and good performances.